 Travel is one of the most dynamic industries.
 There are many moving pieces of the travel industry puzzle, and each one affects its expansion, growth rate, and revenue.
-All these factors, such as supply and demand, availability of transportation, economy, and technology, are subject to changes.
+All these factors, such as supply and demand, availability of transportation, economy, and travel tech, are subject to changes.

 Is travel the largest industry in the world?

 What does “the largest mean”?
 There are a few stats that define the size of a specific industry.
 To be able to answer this question, we have to approach it from two different angles.
 Let’s refine the initial question into two more specific ones: “Is travel the largest industry in the world by revenue?” and “Is travel the largest industry in the world by employment?”.

 Suppose we take revenue, or market size, as a factor travel industry is definitely not the world’s largest industry.
 At least not in 2020.
 According to IBISWorld experts’ analysis, the global tourism industry is ranked 10th on the list of the 10 global biggest industries by revenue.